-Damp Proof Course is a fence through the structure by stripe action such as through a phenomenon known as rising damp.
+Damp Proof Course is a wall through the structure by stripe action known as rising damp.

 Rising damp is the effect of water rising from the ground to the building.

-There is some damp course that makes sure your damp problems could not occur again.
+There is some damp proof course that makes damp proofing problems could not occur again.

 A cavity wall consists of two parallel walls/masonry skins, separated by a continuous air space.

-They consist of three parts: outer wall/leaf (10 cm thick of outer wall) cavity/air space (5 cm-8 cm) inner wall/leaf minimum 10 cm thick)
+It consists of three parts: outer wall/leaf (10 cm thick of outer wall) cavity/air space (5 cm-8 cm) inner wall/leaf (minimum 10 cm thick).